Castel Sant'Angelo, Rome - Tickets and Information

 - The Courtyard of the Angel and Papal Apartments: The Courtyard of the Angel is on the 3rd floor.
 It served as the reception to the Papal Apartments and the armoury is on one side and the Papal Apartments on the other.
 The courtyard is also home to a statue of the holy archangel Michael.
 The Papal Apartments offer incredible frescos and other works of art.

 - The Library: The library was close to the fortress's most secure area - the 'Sala del Tesoro'.
 It was used to file the papal archives and important documents.
 You will find beautiful frescoes on the vault's ceiling.
-The 'Sala dell'Adrianeo' and the 'Sala dei Festoni' which are two adjacent chambers also form part of the library.
+The 'Sala dell'Adrianeo' and the 'Sala dei Festoni' which are two adjacent chambers that also form part of the library.

 - Paolina Rooms: The 'Sala Paolina' rooms serve as both the welcome area and the living room of 'Paul III Farnese'.
 They were very important locations as Ambassadors and other guests were welcomed in the hall of honour.